 Check out our Complete Central Air Conditioner Buyer Guide for more help buying a new A/C.

-Here are 5 things you should consider to make sure you pick the product most suited to your needs.
+Here are 5 things you should consider to make sure you pick the product most suited to your needs and when purchasing.

 Before purchasing ask yourself these 5 questions: